Introduction to Binance P2P Trading

 No. For security reasons, we only allow accounts with the exact name as your Identity Verification.
 If there is a mistake in the verified name, you will have to contact customer support to correct it before you can add the payment methods.

-If you use someone’s bank/payment account to pay the seller, your P2P activities may face a 15-day sanction period.
+If you use a third-party bank/payment account to pay the seller, your P2P activities may face a 15-day sanction period.
 You might be permanently banned from P2P trading if you receive 3 warnings from the CS Team.

 4. What is a "payment window"?